EddieAbbondanzio/eddieabbondanz.io/content/post/88-integra/electrical-gremlins-and-a-blown-clutch/index.md

 New rear main seal installed.
 ![](images/26.jpg)

-I don't have one of those fancy flywheel holders to help with torqueing down the flywheel bolts so I ended up using a neat trick I learnt off the internet during my last motor swap about how to hold it in place with just a wrench and one of the bellhousing bolts.
+I don't have one of those fancy flywheel holders to help with torquing down the flywheel bolts so I ended up using a neat trick I learnt off the internet during my last motor swap about how to hold it in place with just a wrench and one of the bellhousing bolts.
 ![](images/27.jpg)

 Old clutch vs new clutch.
 Hard to tell the difference!